r-lib/scales/revdep/failures.md

 ### Devel

 ```
-* using log directory ‘/tmp/workdir/dimRed/new/dimRed.Rcheck’
+* using log directory ‘/tmp/workdir/CausalImpact/new/CausalImpact.Rcheck’
-* using R version 3.6.3 (2020-02-29)
+* using R version 4.1.1 (2021-08-10)
 * using platform: x86_64-pc-linux-gnu (64-bit)
 * using session charset: UTF-8
-* using options ‘--no-manual --no-build-vignettes’
+* using option ‘--no-manual’
-* checking for file ‘dimRed/DESCRIPTION’ ...
+* checking for file ‘CausalImpact/DESCRIPTION’ ...
 OK
-* this is package ‘dimRed’ version ‘0.2.3’
+* this is package ‘CausalImpact’ version ‘1.2.7’
-* package encoding: UTF-8
 * checking package namespace information ...
 OK
 * checking package dependencies ...
 ERROR
-Package suggested but not available: ‘NMF’
+Packages required but not available: 'bsts', 'Boom'

-The suggested packages are required for a complete check.
-Checking can be attempted without them by setting the environment
-variable _R_CHECK_FORCE_SUGGESTS_ to a false value.

 See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’
 manual.
 * DONE
 Status: 1 ERROR